-Growing up with only one parent, you think of yourself as a child who did something wrong, sometimes… Though, how to live without that important part of your life as one of the parents is?
-Can you tell “thank you” to the parent who does not want to be part of your life?
+When you grow up with only one parent, and you think that you did something wrong, that you are a bad child … Though, how to live without that important part of your life as it is one of the parents.
+Can you thank the parent who does not want to be part of your life?

 Some fathers have been sons, many sons become fathers, but some have forgotten what they were, and there is no one to explain to the others what they will be. – Jose Saramago

 May I tell you, thank you?

 This is a letter I am writing as an adult.
 Now, I know what I do because of other people who were around me but you.

 If I listen to some people, you have only flaws because you did not want to raise your child.
 Listening to others, you have qualities but how do I have to know them?
 You have decided that it is easier for you if your son will grow up without you getting involved.
 Then how to know you?

 As a child, I would have liked to know you, to grow up with a model near me, without looking for one among strangers.
 To meet you to get to know me better and to find my way in life more easily.

 Being a child, I considered myself that I am punished for living without a father because I am a bad child.
 This is how I knew that “sinners” are punished.
 Was it my sin that I was born?
 Was your lack of presence in my life my sin?

 I grew up with the illusion that one day you will come to be part of my journey.
 Or maybe, someone will take your place.
 Thus, being a child, I was asking each relative who was visiting my mother and I “Do you want to be my father?”

 Besides, when my mother could not fulfil the role of father, I read or asked strangers, because you were not around me.